75 Journal Prompts for Trust Issues and Overcoming Them

 Communicate openly with your partner

-Honest and open communication is essential to overcoming trust issues.
-Talk to your partner about your fears and concerns, explaining how your trust issues affect you.
+Honest and open communication is key to overcoming trust issues.
+Share your fears and concerns with your partner, explaining how your trust issues affect you.

-Sharing your thoughts and emotions will help your partner understand your perspective and foster a sense of empathy and support.
+By expressing your thoughts and emotions, you help your partner understand your perspective, fostering empathy and support.

 Build a foundation of transparency